Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 \subsection{Polarization Models}

-We approached the polarization and signal-extraction problem using a CNN \cite{inproceedings}, a class of feed-forward neural networks trained via gradient-based optimization of convolutional kernels.
-CNNs are widely employed in modern machine learning—particularly in computer vision, image analysis, and spatiotemporal signal processing—due to their parameter efficiency, translation-equivariant structure, and strong inductive biases toward local feature extraction.
+We address the polarization- and signal-extraction tasks using both multilayer perceptron (MLP) and convolutional neural network (CNN) architectures \cite{inproceedings}.
+Both are feed-forward neural-network models trained using gradient-based optimization: the MLP provides a simple fully connected baseline, whereas the CNN employs convolutional kernels to exploit local structure in the input spectrum.
+CNNs are widely used in modern machine learning, particularly in computer vision, image analysis, and spatiotemporal signal processing, because of their parameter efficiency, translation-equivariant structure, and strong inductive bias toward local feature extraction.

 In the context of CW-NMR spectra, these properties are especially well matched to the underlying physics of the signal.
-The relevant information is encoded in localized spectral features—such as peak structure, relative lobe asymmetry, linewidth, and baseline curvature—that are largely invariant under small frequency shifts and scale changes induced by tuning drift, phase offsets, or baseline distortions.
+The relevant information is encoded in localized spectral features---such as peak structure, relative lobe asymmetry, linewidth, and baseline curvature---that are largely invariant under small frequency shifts and scale changes induced by tuning drift, phase offsets, or baseline distortions.
 Convolutional kernels naturally capture such local correlations while remaining insensitive to their absolute position in frequency space, making CNNs well suited for robust polarization inference under non-ideal experimental conditions.

 Furthermore, the implicit regularization introduced by convolutional weight sharing substantially reduces the number of free trainable parameters relative to fully connected architectures.
 This improves generalization, reduces overfitting, and mitigates training instabilities such as vanishing or exploding gradients \cite{Venkatesan}.
 Taken together, these characteristics make CNN-based architectures a natural and physically motivated choice for extracting polarization and signal observables from noisy, baseline-distorted NMR spectra.